 If the prosecution believes that a suspect might flee the country or destroy evidence if notified that he or she is the suspect of a grand jury investigation, the prosecution will not notify the suspect.
 Notification will also not be given if there is a possibility that doing so would be dangerous for other reasons, such as putting other potential targets on notice.
 Finally, if a case is routine, the target will not usually be notified of the grand jury.
 For example, someone who is caught with a large amount of drugs on his or her person might not be notified of the grand jury because the testimony of the arresting officer is all that is needed for the grand jury to issue an indictment and the suspect is aware that any number of federal charges are likely to be filed against him or her.

 A target letter can shake your nerves.
-It is official notice from the government that someone is suspected of a serious federal crime.
-For that reason it is urgent that anyone who receives a target letter speaks to an attorney as soon as possible.
+It is an official notice from the government that someone is suspected of a serious federal crime.
+For that reason, it is urgent that anyone who receives a target letter speaks to an attorney as soon as possible.